 In a previous blog, we explained what a proxy server is and how it helps you gain unrestricted access.
 Proxies intercept your request, deliver the data packets to its destination, then return the requested action to you, such as opening a webpage.
-SOCKS stands alongside HTTP and HTTPS proxies, but it’s a little flexible than the latter two.
+SOCKS stands alongside HTTP and HTTPS proxies, but it’s a little more flexible than the latter two.

 HTTP (Hyper-Text Transfer Protocol) is a protocol for web communication.
 The webpage you currently view is an example of HTTP communication.
 HTTPS – on the other hand – is a secure version of HTTP.
 It encrypts communications and relies on authentication for a secure connection.
-What makes SOCKS flexible is its inherent ability to work with not just webpages but other protocols such as POP3, which is used for e-mails.
+What makes SOCKS flexible is its inherent ability to work with not just web pages but other protocols such as POP3, which is used for e-mails.

 It works on Layer 5 (Session Layer) on the OSI Model.
 The OSI Model conceptualizes different levels of network communication, from the application right down to the hardware.
 SOCKS can bypass firewall which HTTP cannot.

 The difference comes down to core functionalities.
 A proxy server does not provide the kind of encryption you expect from FastestVPN, which uses AES 256-bit encryption for end-to-end communication.

 It’s an encryption standard that’s trusted by security experts around the world.
 What it means for you is impenetrable security that’s not susceptible to external threats.

-Proxy servers don’t also come with a myriad of features that you can expect from a VPN like FastestVPN.
-Features such as Kill Switch, Anti-Malware Protection, Ad-Blocker, multi-logins, and the ability to choose from a sizeable global network of VPN servers are standard across all FastestVPN packages.
+Compared to a VPN, the SOCKS5 proxy doesn’t come with a myriad of features – something that a provider like FastestVPN offers.
+Features such as Kill Switch, Anti-Malware Protection, Ad-Blocker, multi-logins, and the ability to choose from a sizable global network of VPN servers are standard across all FastestVPN packages.

 When compared to a paid VPN service, a proxy server does not provide the kind of speed that can give you the best streaming experience.
 Moreover, proxy services are not guaranteed to work on streaming services such as Netflix.

 But it comes with a massive drawback in terms of privacy.
 Proxy servers handle your traffic, and it means they can see what websites you visit.
 Your internet activities can potentially get logged and sold to advertisers for marketing purposes.

 Running a server 24/7 requires money, and if proxy services are not charging you to use the server, you can bet they are selling your data.

 Unless you trust the proxy service, we highly recommend that you use a VPN to bypass restrictions and for anonymity.
-FastestVPN follows a strict no-logs policy, so your browsing history will remain to your knowledge
+FastestVPN follows a strict no-logs policy, so your browsing history will remain to your knowledge.

-Proxy servers do get the job done of allowing you to bypass censorship and geo-restrictions but a privacy tool must do more.
+It’s lightweight and sits at layer 5 of the OSI model, the speeds are faster when compared to a VPN, however, a privacy tool needs to do more!
 It should have the ability to keep you cloaked when the connection to the server drops by suspending your internet connection, for example.

 You can also learn about the various phishing scams that have emerged during the Coronavirus (COVID-19) outbreak on our blog here, and how VPN protects you online.